-It is understandable if you feel a bit more vulnerable to attack as a result of being a senior but you can help to banish those anxieties by learning some proven self-defence techniques that you could use to get yourself out of a tight spot if the situation arises.
+It is understandable if you feel a bit more vulnerable to attack as a result of being a senior but you can help to banish those anxieties by learning some proven self-defense techniques that you could use to get yourself out of a tight spot if the situation arises.

 Your first line of defence